w3f/polkadot-wiki/docs/kusama-coc.md

-Angry aggressive comments towards individuals or other projects on any medium of communication Knowingly distributing false information about Kusama or other projects Harassing other individuals or projects (trolling)
+Angry aggressive comments towards individuals or other projects on any medium of communication Knowingly distributing false information about Kusama or other projects Harassing other individuals or projects (trolling).

 ## What To Do If You Witness or Are Subject To Unacceptable Behavior
 If you are being harassed, notice that someone else is being harassed, or have any other concerns relating to harassment, please contact the administrator of the channel you’re in.